A Pied à Terre Michelin star three-course meal for £30 with Nez app

-Pied à Terre serves modern French cuisine, with head chef Buy Alprazolam Online India he even popped out to greet diners.
+Pied à Terre serves modern French cuisine, with head chef Asimakis Chaniotis he even popped out to greet diners.
 After selecting what to eat, a board of different slices of bread appeared along with olives.
-The pre-canapes came as a surprise, a black shell filled with assorted seashells a beef cigar and salmon chocolate coated red lip perched on top.
+The pre-canapes came as a surprise, a black shell filled with assorted seashells a beef cigar and salmon chocolate-coated red lip perched on top.
 A plant-filled with edible dried olives and radish.

 Starting off with the seared mackerel it was immaculately presented, burnt lemon puree placed on top and around the plate with seaweed branches.
 Mackerel is cooked to perfection, soft meat that crumbles with a fork and a thin layer of crispy skin.
 The dish also came with a bowl of almost like risotto courgette Israeli Couscous.